-The holiday season is supposed to be a time when we're filled with cheer and overflowing with goodwill toward others.
-However, if you're a single parent, the holidays can definitely be a bit challenging—especially if you weren't single this time last year.
-Luckily, your friends and family will always be there when the going gets rough, but in the meantime, here are some tips for breaking free of that dread and making the holidays fun again.
+The holiday season is supposed to be a time when we're filled with cheer but if you're a single parent, the holidays can definitely be a bit challenging—especially if you weren't single this time last year.
+We know it's not easy, but it can still be plenty merry.
+Luckily, your friends and family will always be there when the going gets rough, but in the meantime, we rounded up some single parent holiday tips for breaking free of that anxiety and making the holidays fun again.

 Acknowledge Your Feelings

-It's okay if you don't feel like celebrating!
+Don't feel like celebrating?
+It's totally okay.
 In fact, you're not alone.
 For many, the hype of the holiday season is a cover for emotional pain.
 How would it feel if, instead of pretending, you acknowledge that the holidays are difficult for you?
-Go ahead and try it.
-Instead of putting pressure on yourself to sing along to the holiday tunes, try saying, "This stinks because it's not what I wanted, and I don't feel like celebrating."
+Instead of putting pressure on yourself to sing along to the holiday songs, try saying, "This stinks because it's not what I wanted, and I don't feel like celebrating."
 Releasing the pressure society puts on us to enjoy the holiday season can actually free us to discover those holiday traditions that hold meaning.

 Do What You Enjoy

 What are the traditions that you especially enjoy?
 See if you can come up with a list of three things you look forward to doing during the holiday season.
-Ask each of your children to do the same thing, and over a period of weeks, try to incorporate some of these activities into your long weekends.
-Imagine what the holidays might feel like if you did only those things that are important to you, and you just threw the others "out the window."
-It might be really liberating!
+Ask each of your children to do the same thing, and over a period of weeks, try to incorporate some of these activities into your weekends.
+Imagine what the holidays might feel like if you did only the things that are important to you and you just threw the others out the window.

 This may sound silly, but when you're feeling super sad, try smiling.
 According to Better, smiling naturally encourages a chemical reaction in the brain, releasing hormones like dopamine and serotonin, which make you feel happier.

 Who said you have to hang lights or decorate a tree?
-As long as you and your children focus on those aspects of the holiday that are most meaningful to you, you'll build a history of traditions and memories that are precious.
+As long as you and your children focus on the aspects of the holiday that are most meaningful to you, you'll build a history of traditions and memories that are special.

 Try Something New